drakstik/Federated_Learning_CDI/readme.md

 ## Running the Centralized Model
 - Run the python notebook [Centralized_Model_McArthurs_CNN.ipynb](./Centralized_Model_McArthurs_CNN.ipynb)
+- A pickled version of the model is also available for use ([CentralizedModel.h5](./CentralizedModel.h5)
 - Note: Make sure to replace the dataset file paths accordingly:
 ```python
 df_ey = pd.read_csv('/update/dataset/path/EIRLI_younger.csv')